PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "That's not *exactly* what I'm thinking."

 "Yeah, but close enough.
 And you want to know what I'm thinking about?
 Other than your inevitable and predictable betrayal."
 Rattick was silent.
 Boltac continued, "I'm thinking, if you're our guide, you should be going first.
-Kid, give this slippery bastard the lantern."
+Kid, give this slippery bastard the torch."

 "But I'm one of your key suppliers!" protested Rattick